Category: Unemployment

 In either case, consider meeting with an attorney before freely offering up information or responding to the Minnesota unemployment office.

-Applicants who are successful with an appeal may reverse reverse an overpayment.
+Applicants who are successful with an appeal may reverse an overpayment.
+Other applicants consider different strategies.

 However, success is very dependent on how an individual responds to a request for information expressed by DEED.